-Amsterdam 26 August 2020 – On the occasion of World Water Week, the HEINEKEN Africa Foundation commits 5 million euros to fight COVID-19 in Africa in the coming year.
-As a first step, the Foundation will support WaterAid and World Vision with 2.5 million euros.
-With this support vulnerable communities in 8 countries in sub-Saharan Africa will receive access to water, soap and hygiene information.
+Amsterdam 29 March 2021 – Last year, during World Water Week, the HEINEKEN Africa Foundation launched its COVID-19 response program and committed 5 million euros to fight COVID-19 in Africa.
+As a first step, the Foundation supported WaterAid and World Vision with 2.5 million euros.
+They implemented projects in 8 sub-Saharan Africa countries to give vulnerable communities access to water, soap and important hygiene information.

-Since 2007 the HEINEKEN Africa Foundation has focussed on improving the health of people living in Sub-Saharan Africa, committing over 10 million Euros to 119 projects.
-A key focus for the Foundation has been improving water access, sanitation and hygiene (WASH).
-As WASH plays an important role in reducing the spread of Covid-19, the Foundation will seek to increase its impact by partnering with two leading NGOs in this field - WaterAid and World Vision.
-An initial 2.5 million euros grant will allow them to set up handwashing facilities and provide hygiene information in health centres, markets and community settings in eight countries.
+Since 2007, the objective of the HEINEKEN Africa Foundation is to improve the health of people living in sub-Saharan Africa.
+A key focus for the Foundation has been improving access to water, sanitation and hygiene (WASH).
+As WASH plays an important role, not only in reducing the spread of COVID-19, but other infectious diseases as well, the Foundation will continue to increase its impacts in this field in strong collaboration with its partners, WaterAid and World Vision.

-“Clean water, decent sanitation and hygiene is a basic human right but unfortunately many vulnerable communities, especially in sub-Saharan Africa, do not have access to it.
-Water, sanitation and hygiene is on our agenda for many years already and I am happy that we will scale up and accelerate our efforts in this field because handwashing with soap not only helps to protects against the spread of COVID-19 but also against many other infectious diseases.
-Together with these two strong partners, I hope we can make a difference for communities during these very challenging times and after,” said Suzanne Giele, the HEINEKEN Africa Foundation General Manager.
+“Clean water, decent sanitation and hygiene is a basic human right but unfortunately many communities, especially in sub-Saharan Africa, do not have access to it.
+WASH has been on our agenda for many years already and I am happy that we have scaled up and accelerated our efforts in this field.
+Handwashing with water and soap not only protects against the spread of COVID-19 but also against many other infectious diseases.
+Together with these our strong partners, we will continue to make a difference for communities during these very challenging times and after,” said Suzanne Giele, the HEINEKEN Africa Foundation General Manager.